 Though rare — and if present alongside other symptoms — it is possible for an eye twitch to be a sign of a more serious condition, such as:

 Tourette syndrome — Condition that produces repetitive, uncontrolled muscular or vocal tics.
-Tics usually present themselves starting in childhood (between 2 and 15 years of age).
+Tics often present themselves starting in childhood or adolescence (between 2 and 15 years of age).

-Parkinson’s disease — Condition of the nervous system that affects movement, either through stiffness or tremors.
-Symptoms of Parkinson's disease usually start mild and progress over time.
+Parkinson’s disease — Condition of the nervous system that affects movement, with symptoms that may include stiffness, tremors and balance issues.
+Symptoms of Parkinson's disease may start mild and progress over time.

 Multiple sclerosis — Neurological disease where an individual’s immune system attacks and deteriorates the protective outer layer of nerves.
 Multiple sclerosis inhibits the brain’s ability to communicate with the rest of the body.